 - Be transparent.
 Your subject line should be a true representation of why you are contacting the recipient.
 Use phrases that relate to the subject of the mail.
 This is true whether you are composing a business or personal email.
 For instance, if you are writing an email to your mom about her visit next week, your subject line should read something like, "Your visit."

 - Research.
 If you are sending an email to a business associate, it is appropriate for you to use his or her last name and title.
 Do the research and address the recipient correctly.
 The president of the company could either be addressed as Mr. Taylor or President Taylor.

 - Spellcheck.
 The use of spell check is important when you are communicating in writing.
 When you send a note full of errors, it communicates that you are sloppy or that you do not pay attention to detail.
 Try to always run the spellcheck or use a program that auto-corrects.
 And then read it again to make sure that the words you wanted to use were not auto-corrected to something different.

 - Proofread.
 You should take the extra few seconds or minutes that are necessary in order to do a quick proofread of any email you plan to send.
 Take this time to edit any awkward sentences or to place any missing punctuation marks.

 - Watch for tone.
-Sometimes an email may come off incorrectly.
-The tone of your email is very important.
+Sometimes an email may come off different from how you intended.
+The tone of your email is very important and is just as important as your message.
 Because this is written communication, you should make sure that your tone is pleasant and that it is a true representation of what you want to say.
 Remember that your recipient can't hear the chuckle in your voice or see the smile on your face.
 Unless you want to preface everything your write, you should avoid any language in the email that may be misconstrued in any way.

 - Be short and sweet.
 Try not to write a novel when you email.
 Most people really do not want to read that much in an email.
 If the email is necessarily lengthy, try to help the recipient out by highlighting key concepts, using bullet points, or summarizing the subject in the opening paragraph.